geoffreydv/react-play/README.md

 # Things I want to try

 - Get some kind of hello world example running
+- Attempt to split up a complex UI in components
 - Keeping track of state
 - Create a "container" component, containing dynamic children
 - Handling forms